Mary W. Parker Autism Center at the Institute of Living

 Assistant Professor of Psychiatry and Pediatrics, University of Connecticut School of Medicine

-Dr. Lovejit Kaur is a board-certified child and adolescent psychiatrist, who graduated from the combined child/adolescent and adult psychiatry residency program from the University at Buffalo, NY.
+Dr. Lovejit Kaur is a board-certified child and adolescent psychiatrist who graduated from the combined child/adolescent and adult psychiatry residency program from the University at Buffalo, NY.
 She served as a chief resident of the ambulatory program during her residency training.
 She further trained as a fellow in consultation Liaison psychiatry at Montefiore Medical Center/Albert Einstein College of Medicine in New York City, where she worked with patients having complex medical and psychiatric problems.
-Dr. Kaur is fluent in English, Punjabi and Hindi, and enjoys working with patients from diverse backgrounds.
+Dr. Kaur is fluent in English, Punjabi, Hindi and enjoys working with patients from many backgrounds.

 At Mary W. Parker autism center, Dr Kaur provides assessment and treatment of mental health disorders associated with Autism spectrum disorder, and specializes in psychopharmacological management.
-She has background of working with patients on Autism spectrum at various levels of care including inpatient, emergency room and medical floors.
-Dr Kaur also provides clinical care at Grace Webb therapeutic school.
+She has a background of working with patients on the Autism spectrum at various levels of care, including inpatient, emergency room, and medical floors.
+Dr Kaur also provides clinical care at Grace Webb Therapeutic School.

 Robert Sahl, MDRobert Sahl, MD